 Tamara Tuttle was born and raised in Salt Lake City, Utah.
 She attended Woods Cross High School and received her Bachelor’s of Science and Microbiology with a minor in Chemistry from Weber State University in Ogden, Utah, in 2003.
 Tamara attended the University of Saint Francis in Fort Wayne Indiana with an MS in Physician Assistant Studies from 2004-2006.
 She worked in family practice as a PA from 2006-2009 and joined the NBMC Gold Beach clinic in January of 2010.
 She has a special interest in health promotion and preventive medicine, diabetes, cholesterol and blood pressure management as well as pediatrics and women’s health.
 Tamara enjoys the outdoors by jogging, hiking, cycling and camping.
 She also competes in Triathlons.

-Dr. Webster was born in Omaha, Nebraska, and raised in Lafayette, California.
-He received a Bachelor in Science in Biology at University of Nebraska in 1995 and an MS in Pharmaceutical Sciences at University of Montana in 1998.
-He received his MD at University of Kansas Medical Center in Kansas City, Kansas, and completed his internship in General Surgery in 2003 at University of California San Francisco-East Bay Program in Oakland, California.
-Dr. Webster then completed a fellowship in Otolaryngology/Head and Neck Surgery at Kaiser Permanente Medical Center in Oakland, California, in 2007.
+Dr. Webster was born in Omaha, Nebraska and raised in Lafayette, California.
+He earned a B.S. in Biology at the University of Nebraska in 1995 and a M.S. in Pharmaceutical Sciences at the University of Montana in 1998.
+He received his M.D. at University of Kansas Medical Center in Kansas City, Kansas.
+He completed his internship in General Surgery in 2003 at the University of California San Francisco-East Bay Program in Oakland, California.
+Dr. Webster then completed a fellowship in Otolaryngology/Head and Neck Surgery at Kaiser Permanente Medical Center in Oakland, California in 2007.
 He is Board Certified through the American Board of Otolaryngology.
-Dr. Webster is a member of the American Academy of Otolaryngology, Academy of Facial Plastic and Reconstructive Surgery, American Academy of Otolaryngology, American Medical Association, Oregon Medical Association, California Medical Association, East Bay Surgical Society.
+Dr. Webster is a member of the American Academy of Facial Plastic and Reconstructive Surgery, American Academy of Otolaryngology, American Medical Association, Oregon Medical Association, California Medical Association, and East Bay Surgical Society.

 Reginal Williams received his undergraduate degree at Drake University in Des Moines, Iowa.
 Dr. Williams earned his medical degree from Temple University Medical School in 1971.
 He completed his internship and family practice residency at Deaconess Hospital in Spokane, Washington, in 1972.
-Dr. Williams is board certified and a Diplomat of the American Academy of Family Practice.
+Dr. Williams is a member of the American Academy of Family Practice.
 He is also ATLS, ACLS Certified and is an FAA-Medical Examiner.